4 Watch Outs When Conducting a Survey

 3. Bad Survey Writing

 Survey length is too long, leading with sensitive questions (i.e. household income), too many open ends, inconsistent or wrong survey scales are just a few of the problems that occur when writing a survey.
-The best way to solve survey errors is asking others to take your survey.
+The best way to solve survey errors is by asking others to take your survey.
 The more people who take the survey, the more errors you will be able to find.
-Also, double check to ensure the survey logic is accurate.
+Also, double-check to ensure the survey logic is accurate.
+To sum up, survey writing is vital when conducting a survey, and your choices are very important.

 4. Sampling Bias